 Astrofegia Guest House: This whole house accommodation in the center of Donousa is decorated in the Cyclades theme.
 It offers balcony views over the Aegean with bougainvilleas and quaint furniture.
 Click here for more information.

 Asterias House: This lovely studio is painted in white with blue details and offers amazing views.
-The location is convenient and the host very helpful and accommodating.
+The location is convenient, and the host is very helpful and accommodating.
 Click here for more information.

 You might also like my other guides to the Greek Islands: